Aleayalag09/Smart-Greenhouses-P4IOT/readme.md

-Smart Greenhouses P4IOT
+# Smart Greenhouses P4IOT

-Team:
+## Team Members
-Alejandro Ayala
+- Alejandro Ayala
-Matteo Imperi
+- Matteo Imperi
-Matteo Bogoni
+- Matteo Bogoni
-Valentina Zamora
+- Valentina Zamora

-The idea of this project is implement a way to mesuare and controll different green houses.
-This development is intended provide this service to different users and be able to show plots about the behavior of the places.

-In this project was used:
--Python + Cherrypy + MQTT
--Thinkspeak
+## Project Overview
+The goal of this project is to develop a system for monitoring and controlling multiple greenhouses.
+Our solution allows users to measure various environmental parameters within their greenhouses and visualize the data through detailed plots.
+This service aims to enhance greenhouse management for diverse users.

+## Technologies Used
+- Python
+- CherryPy
+- MQTT
+- ThingSpeak